Kade-github/ExiledPatcher/README.md

 To build the project you must take both folders an add them into a solution.
 I had them on seperate IDE's, which kinda fucked me over in the long run.
 So sorry about that.

 No SLN's :(

+## Libraries Used
+- Dnlib
+because yes.

+(find it, star it, love it, here)[https://github.com/0xd4d/dnlib/]